mmoollllee/bedrock-deployer-7/README.md

 ## Bedrock DB
 Provides tasks to export the database from the server and import it to your development machine and vice versa.

-There is a recipe for Trellis / Vagrant as well as a recipe for Valet+ environments.

 ### Trellis / Vagrant environment

 Requirements:

-- Vagrant **running** on your local machine (or Trellis, of course)
+- Virtual Machine (Vagrant, Lima,...) **running** on your local machine (or Trellis, of course)
-- WP CLI running on your Vagrant as well as on your remote machine
+- WP CLI running on your Virtual Machine as well as on your remote machine

 Load into your deploy.php file with: